raspberrypilearning/generic-scratch3-set-coordinates/en/step_1.md

 	![go to x y filled](images/goto_filled.png)

-- Attach your `goto` block to your program e.g.
+- Attach your `go to` block to your program e.g.

 	![go to x y attached to block](images/use-goto.png)